KrishnaManaswiD/KrishnaManaswiD.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Testing Science, Testing University, 2012
+* Bachelor of Technology with Honors in Mechanical Engineering, Indian Institute of Technology Hyderabad, 2012
-* M.S. in Testonomy, Testing University, 2014
+* Master of Science in Robotcs, Systems and Control, ETH Zurich, 2014
-* Ph.D in Testology, Testing University, 2017 (expected)
+* Ph.D in Robotics and Autonomous Systems, 2019 (expected)

 Work experience
 ======